wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 After you have tested your app locally, you can publish it to Web Apps using Git.
 You will initialize your local Git repository and publish the application.

 > [AZURE.NOTE]
-> These are the same steps shown in the Azure Management Portal at the end of the Create a web app and Set up Git Publishing section above.
+> These are the same steps shown in the Azure  Classic Management  Portal at the end of the Create a web app and Set up Git Publishing section above.

-1. (Optional)  If you've forgotten or misplaced your Git remote repostitory URL, navigate to the web app properties on the Azure Management Portal.
+1. (Optional)  If you've forgotten or misplaced your Git remote repostitory URL, navigate to the web app properties on the Azure  Classic Management  Portal.

 1. Open GitBash (or a terminal, if Git is in your `PATH`), change directories to the root directory of your application, and run the following commands: